PowerDNS/pdns/docs/backends/lmdb.rst

 last freshness check timestamp in a separate table.
 This lowers the I/O bandwidth requirements on setups with many zones.

+Except for the first time this feature gets enabled, after changing the value of this option, the next time the authoritative server starts, it will operate on out-of-date data and may send unnecessary notifications, as well as perform unnecessary freshness checks.
+This however allows this feature to work without requiring a database schema upgrade.

 ``lmdb-lightning-stream``
 ^^^^^^^^^^^^^^^^^^^^^^^^^